Facts of the trip

 Day 06: Ghorepani to Tatopani (Hot spring)

-Day 07: Tatopani to Beni following the banks of Kaligandaki for 3hrs
+Day 07: Tatopani to Beni following the banks of Kaligandaki for hrs.

-Day 08: Beni to Pokhara by bus and over night in Pokhara.
+Day 08: Beni to Pokhara by bus and overnight in Pokhara.

 Day 09: Pokhara to Kathmandu by fly or by tourist bus.